 Mendenhall Glacier, Alaska

-One might think these ice caves just a few miles outside Alaska's capital would be fairly accessible, but that couldn't be further from the truth.
+One might think these ice caves, which are just a few miles outside Alaska's capital, would be fairly accessible, but that couldn't be further from the truth.
 Juneau itself can only be reached by plane or boat (there are no roads connecting the city to the mainland) and reaching the glacier takes similar effort.
 Ambitious explorers paddle across the waters of Lake Mendenhall before spending hours trekking across ice and snow to the caves’ entrance.
-A full day of physical effort is required to get there and back, but there are plenty of outdoor enthusiasts who take on the challenge knowing that deep blue ice and rushing glacial streams await their presence.
+A full day of physical effort is required to get there and back, but there are plenty of outdoor enthusiasts who take on the challenge knowing that deep blue ice and rushing glacial streams await their arrival.

 Booming Chasm, Canada

 Booming Ice Chasm was discovered in 2005 by a spelunker and has been explored by only a few skilled ice climbers since.
 One of the most dangerous ice caves known to man, the climb starts with a sheer ice wall that plunges 200 meters down into a labyrinth of passageways, many of which are still unmapped and unexplored.
 The acoustics inside the chamber cause echoes so intense that climbers must either whisper or pause after each syllable to be understood.
 Tumbling rocks make the most spectacular thundering noise, adding more drama to the already precarious icy environment.